chrisvanmeer/vault-fundamentals/README.md

 ### `vault.hclic`

-Please paste your Vault Enterprise license string into this file.
+Please paste your Vault Enterprise license string into this file when using the Vault Enterprise binary.

 ## Deploy infrastructure